jacobaustin123/renderer/README.md

 python render.py [myfile.stl]
 ```

-where myfile.stl is your favorite binary stl file.
+where myfile.stl is your favorite stl file.
 The library provides an example teapot stl file in the examples folder, so you can run

 ```
 python render.py examples/teapot.stl